Private use of employer-provided vehicles

 - the car would otherwise be a ‘pool car’.

-Your may choose to make an electric car available to your employee for private use in the future.
-Partial relief will apply in respect of cars made available between 1 January 2023 and 31 December 2025.
+You may choose to make an electric car available to your employee for private use in the future.
+Partial relief will apply in respect of electric cars made available between 1 January 2023 and 31 December 2027.

-This relief applies by reducing the OMV of the vehicle.
+This relief applies by reducing the Original Market Value (OMV) of the vehicle.
 The reduction which applies is as follows:

 Where the relief reduces the OMV to nil, a BIK charge will not arise.
 Any OMV in excess of the reduction is liable to BIK in the usual manner.

-For more information please see Tax and Duty Manual Part 05-01-01b.
+For further information, please see Tax and Duty Manual Part 05-01-01b.